Tomoko Kawakami

 Tomoko Kawakami (川上 とも子, Kawakami Tomoko) was a Japanese voice actress.
+She was also known by her pen-name Tomozou (とも蔵), and her Christian name Cecilia (セシリア).
 Having graduated from the Toho Gakuen College of Drama and Music, she was a member of Production Baobab.

 Career

 Kawakami debuted in 1994 as a role of a boy in Metal Fighter Miku.
 Her first regular performance was in 1995 as Chiriko in Fushigi Yuugi.
 Two years after, she landed her first starring voice role as Utena Tenjou in Revolutionary Girl Utena.
 Aside from Chiriko and Utena, her famous roles are in Air (Misuzu Kamio), Bleach (Soifon), Chrono Crusade (Rosette Christopher), Hikaru no Go (Hikaru Shindo), Sgt.
-Frog (Fuyuki Hinata), Ape Escape (Natsumi),Yukiko Kawasaki (Dear Boys), Sugar (A Little Snow Fairy Sugar) & Aria (Athena Glory).
+Frog (Fuyuki Hinata), Ape Escape (Natsumi),Yukiko Kawasaki (Dear Boys), Sugar (A Little Snow Fairy Sugar), Aria (Athena Glory), and Miu Fūrinji (Kenichi: The Mightiest Disciple).